Call Me If You Get Lost: Music

 Tyler worked with DJ Drama on Call Me If You Get Lost, known for his mixtape series Gangsta Grillz.

 NMEs Luke Morgan Britton called Call Me If You Get Lost "an all-encompassing culmination of Tyler's ever-varying sound, showing that growth isn't always linear and that artists can be a multitude of things", further saying that the album cements Tyler's place as a "generational talent, one in fine form and continuing to push the boundaries of his vision and kaleidoscopic sound."
 The Guardians Alexis Petridis called the album's stylistic lurches both "unexpected and hugely impressive, the product of an artist with eclectic tastes and a disinclination to make music that fits in with prevalent trends."
 Petridis highlighted synth-pop, soul, reggae and jazz.
 The Financial Timess Ludovic Hunter-Tilney called the album's production "densely layered and quixotic", saying that "Lemonhead" switches from hard-hitting beats and a babble of voices into easy-listening bossa nova, while "Massa" switches a flute-led jazz routine into stripped-back hip-hop.

 In comparison to Igor, The Independents Roisin O'Connor said "the production here [on Call Me If You Get Lost] is as slick as Igor, though, there's less of a through line.
 Igor was the devastating pieced-together parts of a broken relationship.
 Call Me If You Get Lost plays fast and loose with its subjects, relying instead on the music itself to carry listeners through."
 According to Pitchforks Matthew Ismael Ruiz, Tyler is more "adept than ever at weaving different ideas into one cohesive song, rather than just smushing them together" on the album.
 Ruiz described Tyler's production as "toying with movement in the mix, bouncing sounds between left and right channels for an immersive headphones experience."
 While Call Me If You Get Lost has a very specific underlying narrative lyrically, Ruiz said that the production styles seem to tell the story of Tyler's whole career up to this point: post-Thundercat R&B, a Gravediggaz horrorcore sample, and a Salaam Remi flip comparable to the music of Kendrick Lamar.
 Ruiz called the album a return to rap following the pop sound of Igor, though notes that Tyler is also "clearly light years away from the skeletal productions of his first few records."
 Konstantinos Pappis of Our Culture Mag described the album's songs as having "cinematic grandeur and meticulous arrangements that have characterized Tyler's recent material".
-Pappis also noted that the sound is as "wondrously nostalgic" as they were on Flower Boy.
+Pappis also noted that the sound is as "wondrously nostalgic" as it was on Flower Boy.